How to sing Hey There Delilah

 COMMUNITY AVG SCORE

-Most users struggle with breath control in verses.
+Most users struggle with breath control.

 Song DNA